How do we encourage our children to learn?

 The National Curriculum is composed of five core subjects: English, Mathematics, Science, Religious Education and Computing, as well as six foundation subjects: Design and Technology, History, Geography, Music, Physical Education and Art.

 Religious Education is taught using the Hampshire Guidelines.
 Pupils study beliefs and values with a particular emphasis on Christianity as well as comparative studies of Judaism.

 Planning and Teaching

-We offer classes of thirty pupils in Key Stage 1 with single age groups.
+We offer classes of thirty pupils in EYFS and Key Stage 1 with single age groups.

-All staff prepare and plan work using detailed schemes of work that have been written to ensure coverage of the National Curriculum and which build on previous learning.
+All staff prepare and plan work, based on the principles of our unique integrated curriculum.
+These plans are also written to ensure coverage of the National Curriculum and to build on previous learning.
 Teachers and Learning Support Assistants plan closely together to ensure that this approach delivers good continuity for every child.
 Policy statements for all subjects taught are regularly reviewed and are available for you to see.

 The core subjects although occasionally taught separately are becoming increasingly taught within other subjects based on a theme.
 Themes also provide further opportunities for pupils to apply and demonstrate previously learned skills.